powsybl/powsybl-core/docs/user/itools/loadflow-validation.md

 `--types`<br>
 Use the `--types` parameter to define the types of checks to run.
 If this parameter is not set, run all the checks.
 The supported types are `FLOWS`, `GENERATORS`, `BUSES`, `SVCS`, `SHUNTS`, `TWTS`.

+`--with-extensions-validation`<br>
+Use the `--with-extensions-validation` parameter to perform extensions validation.

 To learn more about the different checks, read the [loadflow validation](../../grid_features/loadflow_validation.md) documentation page.